Phala-Network/phala-wiki-next/content/en-us/general/phala-network/governance.md

 #### Voluntary Locking

-Phala follows Polkadot's idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens, hence, the number of votes for each token holder will be calculated by the following formula:
+Phala follows Polkadot's idea called `Voluntary Locking` which allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens, hence, the number of votes for each token holder will be calculated by the following formula:

 ```
 votes = tokens * conviction_multiplier
 ```

-The conviction multiplier increases the vote multiplier by one every time the number of lock periods double.
+The conviction multiplier increases the vote multiplier by one every time the number of lock periods doubles.

 | Lock Periods | Vote Multiplier |
 | :----------: | :-------------: |